-A documentary about two brothers living at opposite ends of the earth, both sports stars.
+A documentary about two brothers who were living at opposite ends of the earth, both sports stars.

 The Ogedengbe brothers grew up in a white foster family on the south coast of England, in a community hostile to immigrants.
 Their birth parents, originally from Nigeria, had difficulty settling in the UK and creating a family home.